ijc8/ijc8.github.io/nime2024/index.md

 # Schedule

-This is a half-day workshop (14:30-18:30), and we'll be following roughly the following schedule (which may be adjusted as needed):
+This is a half-day workshop (14:30-18:30), and we'll be following this rough schedule (which may be adjusted as needed):
 - 14:30-15:00: Introduction to ScoreCard
 - 15:00-16:00: Hands-on tutorial (guided examples of increasing complexity)
 - 16:00-16:15: Break